MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/tools-utilities/xaml-hot-reload-troubleshooting.md

 ### Ensure your program is not running elevated

-XAML Hot Reloading is not supported in apps that run elevated/run as administrator.
+XAML Hot Reload is not supported in apps that run elevated/run as administrator.

 ### Verify that your XAML file has no errors